 - have a FEE-HELP balance of more than $0; and

 To see if you are likely to meet the eligibility requirements, check out the VET Student Loans Eligibility Tool on the My Skills website.

 Detailed eligibility information can be found in the VET Student Loans Information Booklet.
 You should also speak to an approved VET Student Loans provider about accessing a VET Student Loan to pay for your studies.
 The provider will confirm if you are eligible to access a VET Student Loan.

 For information on available assistance for other qualifications (e.g. lower level certificate vocational education and training courses) students should talk to their provider, check the My Skills website or refer to their relevant state or territory education website.

 VET Student Loans are only available for approved courses.
 Eligible students will be entitled for loans up to a capped amount.
 The VET Student Loans (Courses and Loan Caps) Determination 2016 lists all VET Student Loan approved courses, as well as the maximum loan cap for each approved course.
 Students can also search VET Student Loans approved courses and providers on the My Skills website.
 VET Student Loans approved courses are identified by a highlighted 'VSL' symbol.

 Students should note that providers may charge above the loan cap for a course.
 In such instances, students are expected to pay the difference.
 Payments will be required according to the provider's billing period.

-Please refer to the How to Submit an eCAF factsheet.
+Please refer to the eCAF Fact Sheet.
 If you are still having any difficulties or if the enrolment details on your eCAF are incorrect, contact your VET Student Loans provider.